 Conclusion

-Prompt caching might be one of the simplest optimizations you can apply to an AI-powered system, yet it delivers some of the biggest wins.
+Prompt caching might be one of the simplest optimisations you can apply to an AI-powered system, yet it delivers some of the biggest wins.
 Without changing your architecture or rewriting your prompts, you can significantly reduce how much your application spends on repeated context, and speed up every request at the same time.

 The real advantage lies in how naturally it fits into existing workflows.
 If your app relies on large, consistent blocks of context, like product docs, policies, codebases, or RAG-retrieved chunks, caching works quietly in the background to cut costs, lower latency, and make your system feel more responsive.